-OwnBackup indeed uses SAML 2.0 and supports IdP-Initiated flows only (Not SP-Initiated Flows), therefore the IDP must provide the SAML Assertion to be used in order to authenticate.
-You will need to add OwnBackup as a new Service Provider (sometimes referred to as SP), with the following attributes:
+OwnBackup uses SAML 2.0 and supports IdP-initiated flows only (not SP-initiated flows).
+Therefore, in order to authenticate, the IdP must allow the SAML Assertion to be used.
+You will need to add OwnBackup as a new Service Provider (sometimes referred to as an SP), that has the following attributes:

-In order to set up single sign-on integration between you Idp and OwnBackup, please input to the UI the following information on the Account Settings --> Security page:
+To set up single sign-on integration between your IdP and OwnBackup, enter into the UI the following information in the Account Settings --> Security page: